wildlyinaccurate/plait/README.md

 ## The Idea

-I've been impressed with the experience of writing reactive apps with [Elm](http://elm-lang.org/).
+I've been impressed with the experience of writing reactive apps in [Elm](http://elm-lang.org/).
 I wanted to find a way to achieve similar architecture with a minimal amount of vanilla JavaScript.

 In this project, an app is composed of one or more encapsulated components.
 Each component implements `view`, which renders the component with a given state; `update`, which updates the state based on a given action; and `init`, which provides the initial state.